Programming

 Coffeelicious/Tealicious

-Coffeelicious for me, and Tealicious for the hubby, are trackers where we can keep tabs on our preferred beverages.
+Coffeelicious for me, and Tealicious for the spousey, are trackers where we can keep tabs on our preferred beverages.
 Whenever I go to order coffee beans from various roasters, I can’t remember what I’ve liked and haven’t liked from the prior orders, and I’m also not learning more general details about flavor profiles I like, coffee characteristics I like, etc. I want an app where I can rate the coffee I drink, and have that app build a profile for me to get recommendations about coffee I’d like.
 I’ve been through a few iterations of this and have never quite gotten it to done, but after my progress with Shattered Ring, I’m hopeful these apps will follow shortly.

-SwiftUI Template App for MongoDB Realm with Sync
+Template Apps for MongoDB Realm with Sync

 My team at MongoDB maintains a series of simple “template apps” in each of the Realm SDK languages to make it easier for developers to get started using MongoDB Realm with Sync.
 These are simple templates that are pre-populated with some of the basic code to work with Realm and Sync, that are automagically connected to a Sync backend that persists data in MongoDB Atlas.
 You sign up, select the “Create a Template App” option, a backend is created for you, and you have a few options to download the template app code.
 It’s a pretty spiffy system that my very smart teammates have put together.